There's a different equity story being told by sentiment: CTI BioPharma Corp. (CTIC). - The Dwinnex

-In the latest session, CTI BioPharma Corp.
-(NASDAQ: CTIC) closed at 5.10 down -4.49% from its previous closing price of $5.34.
-In other words, the price has decreased by $-0.24 from its previous closing price.
-On the day, 4025864 shares were traded.
-CTIC reached its highest trading level at $5.35 during the session, while it also had its lowest trading level at $5.06.
+As of close of business last night, CTI BioPharma Corp.’s stock clocked out at 4.89, up 4.49% from its previous closing price of $4.68.
+In other words, the price has increased by $+0.2100 from its previous closing price.
+On the day, 4144829 shares were traded.
+CTIC stock price reached its highest trading level at $5.1800 during the session, while it also had its lowest trading level at $4.7500.

 Sponsored